SaqlainXoas/Fake-news-detection/README.md

 - scikit-learn: Machine learning models and tools
 - WordCloud: Generating word clouds for visualization

+### Dataset Source

+The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/hassanamin/textdb3).

 ### Features

 - Data Loading & Preprocessing